BridgeToAgent

 Chrome added an Agentic Browsing audit to Lighthouse

-In late 2025 Chrome shipped an experimental new category to Lighthouse: Agentic Browsing.
+In late 2025 Chrome shipped a new category to Lighthouse: Agentic Browsing.
 It sits alongside Performance, Accessibility, Best Practices, and SEO — the four categories most teams already optimize against — and scores something none of those touch: how easy your site is for an AI agent to read, understand, and transact on.

 If you make money from a website in 2026, this is the first audit your new traffic source is going to fail.